 Today, elementary psychology defines four types of reinforcement at the workplace.
 They include:

-- Positive Reinforcement: Giving something beneficial, like a reward or recognition to employees, to induce the desired behavior from them, is a form of positive reinforcement.
+- Positive reinforcement: Giving something beneficial, like a reward or recognition to employees, to induce the desired behavior.

-- Negative reinforcement: This involves removing an adverse circumstance to induce the desired behavior.
+- Negative reinforcement: This involves including an adverse circumstance to induce the desired behavior.

-- Motivation: Employee Appreciation and recognition, opportunities for personal and professional growth, achievements, responsibility, and other things that motivate employees to do their best entail motivation.
+- Motivation: Employee Appreciation and recognition, opportunities for personal and professional growth, responsibilities, and other things that motivate employees to do their best.

-- Hygiene: Environmental factors like security, health insurance, competitive salary, efficient supervisors, and other expected standards at every job are a part of hygiene.
+- Hygiene: This includes factors like security, health insurance, competitive salary, efficient supervisors, and other expected standards.

-Although this psychology concept may sound new for many entrepreneurs, it is a mistake to ignore leveraging it in day-to-day operations because of the benefits positive reinforcement provides.
+Although this concept may seem new for many entrepreneurs, it would be a costly mistake to ignore leveraging it in day-to-day operations because of the benefits it provides.